 At runtime, if security is enabled, the username and password passed in by the client application are validated by the server against the users defined in the deployment file.
 If the client application passes in a valid username and password pair, the connection is established.
 When the application calls a stored procedure, permissions are checked again.
 If the schema identifies the user as being assigned a role having access to that stored procedure, the procedure is executed.
 If not, an error is returned to the calling application.

 VoltDB uses SHA-1 hashing rather than encryption when passing the username and password between the client and the server.
-The passwords are also hashed within the runtime catalog.
-For an encrypted solution, you can consider implementing Kerberos security, described in Section 8.6, “Integrating Kerberos Security with VoltDB”.
+The passwords are also hashed within the database.
+For an encrypted solution, you can consider implementing Kerberos security, described in Section 8.7, “Integrating Kerberos Security with VoltDB”.

 There are three steps to enabling security for a VoltDB application: